LEARA Club Net Activity Log

 • ARES nets meet every Tuesdays at 8 PM on 145.410 repeater.
 A simplex net follows.
 Note there is no net on the third Tuesday as it is meeting night.

 ARES meetings are held 7PM the third Tuesday of each month.
-The next ARES meeting is Tuesday February 21, will be held at 7 PM at the Helwig Whistle Stop 599 W Bagley Rd, Berea, OH 44017, as well as a Zoom meeting.
+The next ARES meeting is Tuesday March 19, 2004 at 7 PM at the Helwig Whistle Stop 599 W Bagley Rd, Berea, OH 44017, as well as a Zoom meeting.
 For more info, contact ARES at This email address is being protected from spambots.
 You need JavaScript enabled to view it..
 Please monitor the ARES website at www.n8esg.org/ares for information on nets and events.
 They are open to all, but if you are not an ARES member, please send a request at https://n8esg.org/contact/

-• The SkyWarn Wednesday night practice nets are on hiatis till April.
+• The SkyWarn Wednesday night practice nets are on hiatis until April 2024.
 Should the NWS issue a severe storm warning, a net will be held on the 146.760 repeater.
 Normal Practice nets are held on Wednesday nights from April through September at 8:30 PM on the 146.760 repeater (-)PL110.9. .

 • An On-Line Spotter training video from the NWS is available at https://www.youtube.com/watch?v=b6R25g5YYhg